-We take measures to protect the data of our employees, customers and patients, and to safeguard the intellectual property of the company.
-Our Chief Information Security Officer (CISO) oversees the information security team and is critical to helping management to address cybersecurity issues.
+We take measures to protect the data of our employees, customers, and patients, and to safeguard the intellectual property of the company.
+Our Chief Information Security Officer ("CISO") oversees the information security team and is critical to helping management to address cybersecurity issues.
 The CISO provides regular updates to the ELT, including the CEO, and the Audit Committee of the Board on our cybersecurity program and potential security risks.

 The Information Security team manages Edwards' Information Security Program, which is focused on monitoring, mitigating and addressing cyber risk and information security.
-Our Information Security Program aligns with industry standards such as the National Institute of Standards and Technology Cybersecurity Framework, ISO/IEC 27002:2013, Center for Internet Security Framework, SysAdmin Audit Network Security Top 20 Controls, and Open Web Application Security Project Top 10, among others.
-We leverage these frameworks to build security controls that are both specific to Edwards and also aligned with best practices.
+Our Information Security Program aligns with industry standards such as the National Institute of Standards and Technology Cybersecurity Framework, ISO/IEC 27002:2022, Center for Internet Security Framework, and Open Web Application Security Project Top 10, among others.
+We leverage these frameworks to build security controls that are both specific to Edwards and aligned with best practices.
 In addition to tracking best practice frameworks, we also work with trusted third parties to help us assess our cybersecurity program and continually enhance our processes.

 We make the Edwards Information Security Policy available to all employees through the employee handbook and on our intranet.
 As part of an employee's new hire orientation, we provide the policy to new employees, and we conduct regular cybersecurity awareness and training campaigns for existing employees.
-Internal and external stakeholders can access the Edwards Integrity Helpline 24/7 online or by phone, to report any security incidents for escalation.
+Internal and external stakeholders can access the Edwards Integrity Helpline 24/7 online or by phone, to report any potential cybersecurity event, along with other internal escalation channels.
 We also disclose information about our product security and provide relevant contact information for our stakeholders to report any product vulnerabilities.